 The Historic Thomas Center

-Considered Gainesville's cultural center, the Historic Thomas Center is housed in a beautifully restored Mediterranean Revival-style hotel.
+Considered Gainesville's cultural center, the Historic Thomas Center is housed in a beautifully restored Mediterranean Rrvival-style hotel.
 The Thomas Center is listed on the National Register of Historic Places, and contains art galleries, 1920's period rooms, local history exhibits, performance space, banquet rooms, and meeting rooms.
 The Thomas Center is surrounded by the lovely Thomas Center Gardens and the Grace and Sidney Knight Children's Theatre.
 The center is the site of a variety of art exhibits and musical programs.
 The Thomas Center is located at 302 NE 6th Ave.

 Learn more about the Thomas Center's history.